Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] Find a platworm that can render 3d which is easy to use and program with.
 I am thinking about using a wpf application.
 - [ ] Come up with logic that simulates a rubik's Cube

+I worked on my  project which I started working on in april.
+A 3d rubiks cube simulator.
+I had an algorith which would work in 2d.
+So today I used the same algorithm to render it in 3d using a wpf application.
+Next I want to work on an algorithm to solve the cube

 ### 07.11.2025
 - [ ] I want to continue working on my music generator
 - [ ] find a consistant good algorithm that generates decent random music